List of content you will read in this article:

 If you are a regular Linux user, you might have faced the “permission denied” error while executing various commands.
 This might be due to the incorrect privileges to run that command.
 Only a root user or user with sudo access can change the permissions for the file or directory you want to access or execute.
 If you are the correct user to make the required permission changes, you can run the “chmod” command and add the desired permission.

 This is all about how you can solve/fix permission denied errors in Linux with the help of the above-listed commands/methods.
 If you think there are other alternatives to achieve the goal, you can put them down via the comment box.
-Also, if you want to run these above-listed commands with a Linux server, you can buy them from here.
+Also, you can buy a Linux VPS server to run and test the above listed commands.

 People also read: